JanneMattila/www/docs/_posts/2024/11/2024-11-18-logic-app-and-easyauth.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/18/logic-app-and-easyauth/app-regs.png" %}

-Next, we'll prepare for the Infrastructure-as-Code deployment.
+Next, we'll prepare for the infrastructure-as-Code deployment.
-We have to pass _clientId_ and _integrationClientIds_ as parameters, so that the Logic App can be configured with the correct EasyAuth settings.
+We have to pass _clientId_ and _integrationClientIds_ as parameters, so that the Logic App can be configured with the correct authentication settings.
 _IntegrationClientIds_ is an array of client application IDs that are allowed to call the Logic App.
 No other client applications are allowed to call the Logic App.
 Here's the deployment: